Gavin-McCorry/Data-332/Counting_Cars_IRL_App/README.md

 Describe how the car data was collected and any preprocessing steps performed.

 ## Code ✍️
-The shiny app template us was obtained from the shinydashboard library.
+The shiny app template was obtained from the shinydashboard library.
 ```R
 library(shinydashboard)
 ```

-All the Code was simple and self explanitoy exept for when displaying the times the data was collected on the graphs.
-With to many individual times the graph was messy and hard to read.
-To do this we had to first change the format of the time data so that it could be displayed correclty, and so that R could skip the hours correclty.
+All the Code was simple and self-explanatory except for when displaying the times the data was collected on the graphs.
+With to many individual times, the graph was messy and hard to read.
+To do this we had to first change the format of the time data so that it could be displayed correctly, and so that R could skip the hours correctly.
 This was done using the as.POSIXct function.
 ```R
 output$plot_01 <- renderPlot({
     if (input$X == "Time.of.Day") {